Clinically Optimized Solutions and Systems for Transplantation

 - Prior transplantation – Flushing and preservation of retrieved organs prior to transplantation

-- After EVLP – Flushing and storage of assessed and evaluated lungs post EVLP
+- After EVLP – Flushing and storage of evaluated lungs post EVLP

 The flexible comprehensive EVLP platform